easyguyme/sov-assigment/README.md

 ### Login
 If you are not logged in you can only access this page or the Sign Up page.
-The default url takes you to the login page where you use the default credentials **admin@admin.com** with the password **secret**.
+The default url takes you to the login page where you use the default credentials **admin@admin.com** with the password **password**.
 Logging in is possible only with already existing credentials.
 For this to work you should have run the migrations.

 The `App\Http\Controllers\SessionController` handles the logging in of an existing user.